rojo-rbx/rojo/README.md

 Later this year, Rojo will be able to:

-* Sync rbxmx-format Roblox models bi-directionally between the filesystem and Roblox Studio
+* Sync `rbxmx` models between the filesystem and Roblox Studio
-* Package libraries and plugins into `rbxmx` files from the command line
+* Package projects into `rbxmx` files from the command line

 ## Installation
 Rojo has two components:

-* The command line interface (CLI), written in Rust
+* The server, a binary written in Rust
-* The [Roblox Studio plugin](https://www.roblox.com/library/1211549683/Rojo), written in Lua
+* The plugin, a Roblox Studio plugin written in Lua

+It's important that the plugin and server are compatible.
+The plugin will show errors in the Roblox Studio Output window if there is a version mismatch.

-To install the command line tool, there are two options:
+To install the server, either:

-* Cargo, if you have Rust installed
-	* Use `cargo install rojo` -- Rojo will be available with the `rojo` command
+* If you have Rust installed, use `cargo install rojo`
-* Download a pre-built Windows binary from [the GitHub releases page](https://github.com/LPGhatguy/rojo/releases)
+* Or, download a pre-built Windows binary from [the GitHub releases page](https://github.com/LPGhatguy/rojo/releases)

+To install the plugin, either:

+* Install the plugin from the [Roblox plugin page](https://www.roblox.com/library/1211549683/Rojo).
+  * This gives you less control over what version you install -- you will always have the latest version.
+* Or, download the latest release from [the GitHub releases section](https://github.com/LPGhatguy/rojo/releases) and install it into your Roblox plugins folder
+  * You can open this folder by clicking the "Plugins Folder" button from the Plugins toolbar in Roblox Studio

-## Usage
+## Server Usage
 For more help, use `rojo help`.

 ### New Project
-Just create a new folder and tell Rojo to initialize it!
+Create a new folder, then use `rojo init` inside that folder to initialize an empty project:

 ```sh
 mkdir my-new-project